anticliche/anticliche.FE-Nanodegree/notes/notes9_Browser Rendering Optimization.md

 ===================

-#Lesson 6 - Compositing and Painting
+#Lesson 6 - Compositing and Painting（详解3）

 - You'll practice profiling layer and paint performance with the paint profiler tool in the DevTools Timeline.
 - You'll manage and optimize layers to reduce the number of steps the browser needs to take to render each frame.